thealgotrader/crypto-trading-bot/README.md

 - Navigate to http://localhost/
 - Click on "Place A Trade" and place a trade order

 ## Monitor

 - To monitor orders, run

 ```sh
 docker logs monitor
 ```

+## Disclaimer

+These strategies are for educational purposes only.
+Do not risk money which you are afraid to lose.
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.

+Always start by testing strategies with a backtesting then run the trading bot in Dry-run.
+Do not engage money before you understand how it works and what profit/loss you should expect.